Timmeey86/BakkesModWiki.github.io/content/functions/commonly_hooked_functions.md

 ```

 `"Function TAGame.Ball_TA.OnHitGoal"`
-Happens when a goal is scored
+Happens when a goal is scored.
+Note that this event is also called during the goal replay, if the player does not cancel it.
+If you want to filter out the event during goal replay, you can hook to
+`"Function GameEvent_Soccar_TA.ReplayPlayback.BeginState` and `"Function GameEvent_Soccar_TA.ReplayPlayback.EndState"` in order to e.g. set a `bool` flag while replay playback is active.

 `"Function TAGame.Ball_TA.Explode"`
 Happens when a ball explodes.
 Usually this means a goal was scored